 • The European Football Fans' Congress of FSE in 2008 (London), 2009 (Hamburg) 2010 (Barcelona), 2011 (Brondby and Copenhagen), 2012 (Istanbul), 2013 (Amsterdam), 2014 (Bosco Albergati, Italy) and 2015 (Belfast)

-UEFA also backs the work of Supporters Direct (SD) Europe, the network that advises fan groups on how to become involved in the ownership and running of their football clubs.
-SD Europe is working together with UEFA to implement supporter liaison officers (SLO) at clubs as part of the UEFA Club Licensing and Financial Fair Play Regulations.
+UEFA also backs the work of SD Europe, the organisation that advises democratic supporters groups on how to become involved in the ownership and running of their football clubs as well as working together with UEFA to implement supporter liaison officers (SLO) at clubs as part of the UEFA Club Licensing and Financial Fair Play Regulations.

 Under Article 35 of UEFA's Club Licensing and Financial Fair Play Regulations, clubs across Europe are required to appoint a supporter liaison officer (SLO) to ensure a proper and constructive discourse with their fans.
 The introduction of this UEFA licensing requirement constitutes a new landmark in club-supporter relations and emphasises the importance UEFA attaches to dialogue and communication between clubs and fans.

 UEFA is now working closely with SD Europe on training and information offerings designed to facilitate the introduction of this new SLO requirement, which centres on improving communications between the various football stakeholders and providing a focal point for supporters to organise themselves better and feed their insights into club decision-making processes.

 ©UEFA.com 1998-2015.
 All rights reserved.